Education

 According to the statement, the district was made aware of multiple social media posts made by Alzubi that did not align with the district’s social media policies or expectations.

-The statement said that the district was in compliance with a state law that prohibits teachers from discussing widely debated topics with a political bias, and that the administration ensures all issues of public policy or social affairs be explored objectively and in a manner free from political bias.
+The district said it is in compliance with a state law that prohibits teachers from discussing widely debated topics with a political bias, and that the administration ensures all issues of public policy or social affairs be explored objectively and in a manner free from political bias.

 Following the initial announcement of Alzubi as principal of Western Hills, Tarrant County conservative activist Carlos Turcios posted on X screenshots of Alzubi’s previous social media posts.
 One post explained the meaning of Sharia Law and said it was a moral and religious framework for Muslims.
 In another post from 2021 Alzubi shared a graphic calling for the Fort Worth school district to vote for a mask mandate.